GianBarGian/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Sessions are used to persist data across requests.
+After a client send the right credentials receive a cookie from the server and from now on can be identified via that cookie.

 1. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt do essentially 2 things and both are very helpful to resist attacks.
+It use a salt to hash your password and hash it a  2n  times, where the n is assigned by us.

 1. What does bcrypt do to slow down attackers?

+Bcrypt is great at preventing rainbow tables attacks, because it become unpractical for an attacker.
+He should compute a different rainbow table for every user using his salt.
+It does really well at brute-force attacks too with his adaptive behaviour.
+Because we can decide the number of hashes rounds on the password, we can increase the times spent to brute force it.
+Ss computation power grows (and consequentially brute force attempts/sec), we just need to increase the number of hashes rounds.

 1. What are the three parts of the JSON Web Token?

+A JWT contains an header a payload and a signature.
+The header tells us what type it is (JWT in this case) and the algorithm used.
+The payload contains the data we want to pass.
+This data cannot be tempered (because of the signature part), but can be read by anyone, so it’ a good idea to don’t put sensible data in here.
+The signature is created by encrypting the header and the payload of the message and a secret the 2 parties know.
+Every part of the token is Base64 encoded and attached with each other with a dot.

 ## Project Set Up